CS157A-Team18/CS157A-Team18/README.md

 + Usability
     - The graphical user interface shall be Bootstrap-based and built using HTML, CSS, and JavaScript.
     - The page will have web responsive functionality i.e can be viewed using different device and will still work properly.
-    - Users will be able to undertand clearly and easily how to use the website.
+    - Users will be able to understand clearly and easily how to use the website.
     - The website is designed to be user-friendly for everyone.

 + Implementation